rev-net/memo/memo.md

 Their time is now – revnets would be too fragile to exist if a rent-seeking fiduciary facilitating the handling of money and rules was required, and can only outcompete as an encoded contract between network participants enforced by the blockchain protocols of today.

-We've been working on revnets conceptually since late 2023.
-They're now implemented and ready for showtime.
+We've been working on revnets conceptually since late 2023, they're now implemented and ready for showtime.
+Importantly, revnets are built using Juicebox V4, whose fee collecting project will itself be modeled as a revnet that issues $NANA, split largely to Juicebox DAO ($JBX).
+Juicebox V4's main innovation is enabling omnichain projects, meanning each revnet can exist across any number of blockchains and extend to new ones as they emerge and prove legitimate.

 ### 1.5 Call to action